-Allegation can be

-directly related to a nurse's clinical responsibilities and professional services, and/or they may be of a nonclinical nature (i.e., substance abuse, unprofessional behavior, or billing fraud).
+Allegation can be directly related to a nurse practitioner's clinical responsibilities and professional services, and/or they may be of a nonclinical nature (i.e., substance abuse, unprofessional conduct, or billing fraud).

-The State Board

-of Nursing can suspend

-or revoke a license.

-Its primary mission is to

-protect the public from unsafe practice of the professional.
+The State Board of Nursing is authorized to suspend or revoke a license.
+Its primary mission is to protect the public from unsafe practice of the professional.